ThePeiLin/fakeLisp/README.md

 I use comma to divide car and cdr not dot.Such as (1,2) and (1,(1,2)).
 And you only can call function in brakets.For exmple,(add 1 1) and (add 1 (sub 2 3)).

+Something I want to do after I graduate:
+    1.add some function that can control list;
+    2.add "define";